nneelabh02/project-manager-mvp/README.md

 # Project Manager MVP

-A modern project management application built with Next.js, Supabase, and OpenAI integration.
+A modern project management application built with Next.js and Supabase.

 ## Architecture